-Two of the hardest trophies in the game that only 0.01 percent of players have achieved require you to collect a miniature and giant crown for nearly every monster in the game.
+Platinum trophy hunters in Monster Hunter: World were met with a collective sigh when the trophy list was revealed a few months ago.
+Two of the hardest trophies in the game that only 1.3 percent of players have achieved require you to collect a miniature and giant crown for nearly every monster.

-Some monsters, however, are only available in high rank quests, so get a group of friends together and prepare for a long evening when fighting against the Elder Dragons and harder monsters.
+The type of quest you do won’t affect the monster’s size, so choosing lower-rank quests — where the monsters are easier to kill and fight—will help you when grinding every beast.
+Some monsters, however, are only available in high-rank quests, so get a group of friends together and prepare for a long evening when fighting against the Elder Dragons and harder monsters.

-Check for timed events
+2. Check for timed events

-Grind, grind, grind
+5. Grind, grind, grind

-The last and only thing players can really do to get miniature and giant crowns is to grind through quests.
+The last and only thing players can do to get miniature and giant crowns is to grind through quests.
 There’s no real way to tell when a small or large monster will appear, but if you’ve been up against a monster before, you can sometimes judge if it’s bigger or smaller than the last one you faced.

-One trick you can do is take on an optional quest to hunt a monster or go on an expedition and kill every other monster in the area that you don’t have a miniature or giant crown for before going after the quest beast.
+One trick you can do is take on an optional quest to hunt a monster or go on an expedition and kill every other monster in the area that you don’t have a miniature or giant crown before going after the questing beast.
 This is slow and may take some time, but it’s one of the better options available.